microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

    or 'Shallow fetch' under the build process phase settings (classic).
 Or set the threshold sufficiently high."
-1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the OAuth token.
-Add 'System.AccessToken' as an environment variable (YAML) or enable 'Allow scripts to access OAuth token' under the build process phase settings (classic)."
+1. Verify that the pipeline corresponding to `pipelines/pipeline-no-auth.yaml` fails with the error message "Could not access the Personal Access Token (PAT).
+Add 'PR_Metrics_Access_Token' as an environment variable (YAML) or enable 'Allow scripts to access Personal Access Token (PAT)' under the build process phase settings (classic)."
 1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No